 square or 4’ square and may be posted in shop windows or attached

 to the sides of buildings.
 The trail sites in Colorado include

 businesses, personal homes, museums, and of course quilt shops.

 CQC completed an inventory of the trail sites in 2021-2022.
 We’re

 pleased to report most of the sites are still there to welcome you, and

-some new places were added in 2022.
+some new places were added this year.